How can I determine if my dog is just acting like a \"puppy\" or is too excitable or disobedient?

-Reprimands and punishment are also often unsuccessful (see Using Punishment Effectively and Why Punishment Should Be Avoided).
+Reprimands and punishment are also often unsuccessful.
 Some pets will actually consider punishment itself as a form of attention.
-On the other hand, punishment that is too harsh may lead to anxiety, fear of the owner and problems such as aggression or submissive urination.
+On the other hand, punishment may lead to anxiety, fear of the owner and problems such as aggression or submissive urination.
 Disruption devices such as a shake can (small stones or coins in a tin can), an air horn, or an ultrasonic device may interrupt the undesirable behavior without causing fear of the owner.
 However, if praise for ceasing the behavior and redirection toward a new and acceptable behavior does not occur, the dog is unlikely to change all that much.

 How should I start to regain control?

 Retraining should begin with good control over your dog and a good understanding of the proper use, timing, and selection of rewards.
 An obedience training class that uses rewards and non-disciplinary techniques for control, such as head halters (see Head Halter Training and Training Products – Head Halter Training – Synopsis) is a good start.
 The goal is to get the desired response, reward the desired response, and gradually shape longer and more successful responses.
 The dog should be well exercised and as calm and focused as possible when training first begins.
 Ensure that you are in an environment where there are minimal distractions and that you have enough control so that a successful response to the command can be guaranteed.

 What do I do if disobedience and unruliness persist?